gzaets/ECS189LGroupProject/ProjectDocument.md

 # Sub-Roles

-## Cross-Platform
+## Cross-Platform (Georgy Zaets - gzaets@ucdavis.edu - @gzaets)

-**Describe the platforms you targeted for your game release.
+***Describe the platforms you targeted for your game release.
 For each, describe the process and unique actions taken for each platform.
 What obstacles did you overcome?
-What was easier than expected?**
+What was easier than expected?***

+*   For Cross-Platforming, I targeted Windows and Mac builds of the game.
+I used Unity's built-in build system to create the builds.
+I did not encounter any obstacles in the process of creating the builds.
+The process was easier than expected.
+We had two branches for different types of builds.
+One branch was for Windows builds and the other was for Mac builds.
+We used the same code for both branches.
+The only difference was the build settings.
+I used the same code for both branches because Unity is a cross-platform game engine.
+I did not have to change any code to make the game work on both platforms.
+We only had to change the build settings, and sometimes the screen resolution (was no longer needed in final version of the game).

 ## Audio (@payday2021)
 **List your assets including their sources and licenses.**